On a spiritual path, we’re a trailblazer working our way through an unexplored jungle.

 It’s our inner problems—which are just waiting to be solved—that cut us off.
 But we become surrounded by this world of manifestation, and it frankly makes a strong impression on us.
 We’ve tasted the feeling of true reality before, but now it’s gone.
-Or at least it seems so because we’re disconnected from it.
+Or at least it seems to be gone because we’re disconnected from it.

-Actually, we need this disconnection because it calls us to battle.
+Actually, we need this disconnection because it calls us to battle—to lean into our faults.
 For that’s the only way to attain victory again.
 And every blessed victory means another upward curve.

 For these are the times when it’s hard to pray.
 It’s hard to keep the faith.

 Deep down, we all have a desire to be happy, and to make others happy.
 But at times like this, when we feel so disconnected, it’s hard to feel happy.
 For happiness is a byproduct of feeling unified and connected.
-The idea of “secluded happiness” then is not really possible.
+So the idea of “secluded happiness” is not really possible.

 Happiness is a byproduct of feeling unified and connected.

-And so our inner walls of separation must crumble.
-Which is exactly what we’re so afraid of doing.
+It’s our inner walls of separation that must crumble, which is exactly what we’re so afraid of.
 What we fail to realize is that when we keep shoring up our walls of separation, we defeat the purpose of living.
-Further, we scuttle our own self-development, which we also both fear and desire.
+Further, we scuttle our own self-development, which we also both desire and fear.
 In short, becoming happy means losing our separateness.

-So how does one go about losing our separateness?
+How does one go about losing their separateness?
 By doing the very thing that seems like the hardest thing to do.
-For many, this means giving up our pride and going through what feels like tremendous shame.
+For many, this means giving up pride and going through what feels like tremendous shame.
 Yes, this is what it takes to let go of our walls and become happy.

 And let’s be clear, God wants us to be happy.
 We have a long history of misunderstanding this, and instead believe that being godly means being unhappy and severe.
 Somehow godliness has gotten mixed up with martyrdom.
 All of humanity has gotten a dose of this wrong idea.